DJWalker42/balrog/Readme.md

 * Simple OpenGL Image Loader 2 (SOIL2) - https://bitbucket.org/SpartanJ/soil2
 * Asset Importer 3.x (assimp) - http://www.assimp.org/

 glm is a header only library i.e. no compiling.
 For the other dependencies follow their respective instructions to download and build the libraries.
-The Asset Importer library does come with a dynamically linked library.
+The Asset Importer library will build a dynamically linked library file as well as a static library file.

 On Windows when building an opengl application/executable remember to link to the `opengl32.lib` as well as other dependencies.